bandang0/astro_reduce/README.md

 ### Options
 - `--version          Show the version and exit.`
-- `-s, --setup        Sets up the directory for reduction.
-Use this option only the first time astro_reduce is run in the directory.`
+- `-s, --setup        Set up the directory for reduction.
+Use this option the first time astro_reduce is run in the directory or after the --clear option was used.`
+- `-c, --clear        Remove all astro_reduce-related files and folders in current directory and exit.`
 - `-i, --interpolate  Interpolate existing dark fields if some are missing.`
 - `-v, --verbose      Enables verbose mode (recommended).`
 - `-t, --tmppng       Write PNG format of intermediary images after reduction.`